SolemnShark871/cooper_pair_box/README.md

 # Cooper Pair Box

 A cooper pair box is a simple realisation of a charge qubit.
-It is created using the super conductve properties of materials.
-This jupyter notebook demonstrates how to calculate the hamiltonian of a cooper pair box and will then solve for the eigen values of this hamiltonian.
+It is created using the superconductive properties of materials.
+This Jupyter notebook demonstrates how to calculate the Hamiltonian of a cooper pair box and will then solve for the eigenvalues of this Hamiltonian.
 The resultant energy levels calculated are then plotted.

-This jupyter notebook has been made interactive and the charging energy and the Josephson (tunnelling) energy can be changed in real time using sliders.
+This Jupyter notebook has been made interactive- the charging energy and the Josephson (tunnelling) energy can be changed in real time using sliders.

 Work initially done by @omareq and formatted into Jupyter Notebook by @SolemnShark871